 Walls of "Porticus Aemilia" in modern Testaccio

 Porticus Aemilia stood behind the warehouses of the river harbour.
 It was a very long building (more than 500 yards) and it was divided by pillars into fifty sections each of which in turn had seven rooms.
 It enabled the accurate storage of all the commodities which were unloaded at the river harbour.
 Its initial construction is dated early IInd century BC.
-It was also known as Emporium and today's Italian emporio means a large shop selling a wide variety of goods and The Emporium was a department store chain having its headquarters in San Francisco, California, which operated for 99 years.
+It was also known as Emporium (after Emporion, the Greek word for trading centre, see a page on Empuries, an ancient Greek/Roman town in Catalonia).

 Museo Nazionale Romano: gravestones related to "Horrea Galbana": (left) Aurelia Nais "piscatrix" (fishmonger); (right) A. Cornelius Priscus "sagarius" (maker of very ordinary cloaks)

 The construction of Porticus Aemilia was followed by that of Horrea Galbana a century later.
 Horrea means warehouses, but it also indicated a marketplace.
 They consisted of three long parallel courtyards with some eighty shops each.
 Unlike Porticus Aemilia there are no remaining standing walls of Horrea Galbana, but a number of tombs of people who worked there have been found.
 The ancient Romans were proud of their trade and the inscriptions on their gravestones do not tell us how pious or brave they were, but how they contributed to society, even though they did a humble job.

 (left) The only remaining tower of the walls along the river; (right) stretch of the walls leading to Piramide di Caio Cestio